 Figure 10: Repeatability portion of the denominator

 Here is where things get a little tricky.
 How well does the unit repeat in the test scenario?
-You can remove the repeatability contribution to CMC in the formula and substitute the repeatability of what is being calibrating, but only if the device is similar to devices used for repeatability used to calculate the CMC.
+You can remove the repeatability contribution to CMC in the formula and substitute the repeatability of what is being calibrated, but only if the device is similar to the devices used for repeatability used to calculate the CMC.
 You can decide not to take repeated measurements on the instrument submitted for calibration.
 For our example, we will take five replicate readings and not recalculate our CMC.

 To obtain repeatability, we apply 10,000 lbf to the Unit Under Test (UUT) five times and take the standard deviation of that number.